 Below is the case of Amy Tuteur v.
 Gina Crosley, 1:13-CV-10159-RGS, which is a perfect example of what can potentially go wrong with embarking on a DMCA takedown without proper assistance or foresight.

 Defamation Law Tip: A DMCA takedown is an effective alternative to traditional defamation suits to remove online photos and other information because it permeates the near blanket immunity afforded to websites under Section 230 of the Communications Decency Act.

 If you’ve found unsavory photographs or other information of you posted online, there may be more efficient methods to removing it than via a defamation claim.
-Reach out to the defamation removal lawyers of Minc Law today to discuss whether a DMCA takedown is the most effective method for removing private and embarrassing photos or information.
+Reach out to the internet defamation removal lawyers of Minc Law today to discuss whether a DMCA takedown is the most effective method for removing private and embarrassing photos or information.

 Keep in mind that just because you have the right to process a DMCA takedown notice, does not mean you should go about doing so on your own.